 The famous humorist Mark Twain observed, "No word was ever as effective as a rightly timed---pause."
 In translating Christ's words into a spoken performance (see these verses here), it is easy to see where these pauses go.
 Many of them follow what is translated as the "and's" and "but's" that, in written translation, create so many run-on sentences.
 However, many of these pauses occur before final keywords.
 Keywords at the end of a Greek sentence or phrase is uncommon since Greek word order normally puts the most important words first, not last (again see this article).

 The pause works in humor because it "sets up" the laugh.
-A surprising number of Christ's verse can be broken down into classical comedy form called the "set up", "punch line," and "tag line."
+A surprising number of Christ's verse can be broken down into classical comedy form called the "set up", "punch line," and "tagline."
 The set up creates expectations.
 The punch line confuses those expectations and generates a laugh.
-The tag line is a second punch line to keep the laughter going.
+The tagline is a second punchline to keep the laughter going.

 Again, Christ's "body of work" was spoken, not written.
 Punctuation, even spaces between words, didn't exist in written Greek at the time.
 The translations here try to capture how the words would be spoken today, which includes the pause.
 Of course, this is not entirely possible because Greek is constructed differently than English.
-The verbs are not usually in the middle of the phase but at the end.
-This is important because the word order is what makes the pause work.
+The verbs are not usually in the middle of the phase but at the end. this is important because the word order is what makes the pause work.
 At least one example below shows an example of why that is sometimes necessary for the joke to work.

 Of course, there are too many examples of Christ's use of the pause to capture even a good sample.
 In some "sermons" practically every other verse leans on that pause.

 In the Greek, these places for the pause are easy to spot.
-Whenever and unexpected or surprising word appears following a "set up", it is easy to imagine a pause before it.
+Whenever an unexpected or surprising word appears following a "set up", it is easy to imagine a pause before it.
 Of course, these surprises themselves are hard to hear today because we think we are familiar with what Christ said.
 To quote Christ, we hear but we do not listen.
 The truth is that the many, many of the phrases with which we think we are familiar often do not even come close to what Christ actually said.
 They are changed, almost always in word order and too often to simplify meaning.
 The meaning that the translators think is important is emphasized.
 This usually isn't the funny one.
 Of course, wordplay based on word sounds is lost entirely.
 Still, let us start with some easy examples, starting with the basic pause.

 The First Beatitude

-Let's start with the first beatitude.
-This is normally translated as "Blessed are the poor of spirit blah, blah."
+Let's start with the first beatitude. this is normally translated as "Blessed are the poor of spirit blah, blah."
 Now, this version sounds very religious, especially because it seems to praise the poor, but it isn't what Christ said.
 Not really.
 I can't even imagine him saying something like that in the way we hear it today.
 Too sanctimonious.

 What he said in these verses starts with a single word.